-Find Your Adventure Buddy (Or Go it Alone.)
+Step One: Find Your Adventure Buddy

 Step Two: Get a desk job.

 Fast forward a few months to Christmas of 2004, I was wrapping Christmas presents for the upcoming holiday, and Andrew was "supervising", i.e. drinking beer and watching me wrap.
 Snow accumulated in the Salt Lake Valley, the ski season was just about to get good in the mountains that completely surround the area.
 Andrew recently graduated with his Bachelor's Degree in Chemical Engineering and had started his first desk job.
 He was already fussing around for a new goal.

 Andrew: What would you think about sailing around the world?

-Learn the First Thing About Sailing.
+Step 3: Learn the First Thing About Sailing.

 A week later, Andrew found a class at the Salt Lake Library put on by sailors at the Great Salt Lake Yacht Club.
 The first class we went to was all about tying a bowline knot.
 Andrew won a book about how to sail, and he considered that a good sign.
-As luck would have it, on February 28, 2005 we stepped foot on a sailboat for the very first time.
-We raced as crew in the Frostbite race that year.
-After the race was over, we ate chili on deck from a slow cooker that had been braced down and bubbling away below decks.
-It was a perfect start to our sailing career.
+So we continued to attend meetings until one day, one of our fellow sailors invited us to join their boat as “Rail Meat” for the Frostbite Race scheduled for February 28, 2005.
+Exactly two years from the day we went on our first date, Andrew and I stepped foot on a sailboat for the very first time.
+This, too, seemed like an auspicious sign.

 Step Four: Convince the Travel Buddy its a Good Idea.

 From February 28, 2005 forward, we thought about sailing every single day: how to sail, how to travel great distances by sail, what type of boat to sail, how to fund a large trip under sail, the value of traveling by sail, what we might lose and what we might gain as we travel by sail.
 By the time we complete our circumnavigation - if we complete our circumnavigation - we will be at it for over eighteen years.

+Our self imposed deadline is almost upon us - February 28, 2016, of course - and we are about ready to cast off.
 This is your chance to come along with us; see how it goes.
 We'll spill all our secrets and together we can find the answers to the two questions we really want to know: